mulesoft-consulting/automated-api-promotion/README.md

 </details><p></p>

 How does the configuration described above work? <p></p>
 Maven uses property `<api.build.version>v1</api.build.version>` to filter application folder, which replaces variables in configuration of auto-discovery: `version="${api.build.version}:${api.instance}"`.
 For this specific example we would get: `version="v1:${api.instance}"`.
-Property from settings `api.instance` is then used during the application deployment / start up to replacy variable `${api.instance}`, so finally we are getting `version="v1:9547246` and auto-discovery is enabled (for Mule 4 the API Instance ID is used instead of full api version, however it is NOT currently supported by the script).
+Property from settings `api.instance` is then used during the application deployment / start up to replace variable `${api.instance}`, so finally we are getting `version="v1:9547246"` and auto-discovery is enabled (for Mule 4 the API Instance ID is used instead of full api version, however it is NOT currently supported by the script).

 ## Continues Deployment
 Project also contains `Jenkinsfile` with simple pipeline definition for easy integration with Jenkins.
 Pipeline implements "one click" deployment and is configured to be triggered manually.